MichelDeudon/formations/content/en/p/roller-dance-montpellier/index.md

 ## Dates and locations

 📅 <b> Every Wednesday, from 4 p.m. to 6 p.m. </b> (2 hours)<br>
-📍 <b> In front of the [GSC association](https://www.helloasso.com/associations/generations-solidaires-et-citoyennes)</b>, 124 Allée de Coventry, 34080 Montpellier
+📍 In front of the [GSC association](https://www.helloasso.com/associations/generations-solidaires-et-citoyennes), 124 Allée de Coventry, 34080 Montpellier

 ## Objective